galaxyxone/openlinks/README.md

 - PIN the website

-- Users personal website is linked with ipfs
+- Users personal website is linked with either IPFS CID or IPFS gateway link